xdenser/node-ffiCparser/README.md

 So module will rather use specially adapted header files made by copy/pasting needed declarations from real ones.

 ### Defines
-May be support of parsing #define directives will be needed as usefull constants usually defined in header files with that directive.
+Maybe support of parsing #define directives will be needed as usefull constants usually defined in header files with that directive.
 So use case of module will change like that:

 ``` js